zumasys/docs/site/jbase/lists/list-storage/README.md

 The jBASEWORK can be safely deleted when no users are executing jBASE programs.

-The jBASEWORK files can be configured to another directory by using the [JBASEUNIQUE](./../../../environment-variables/jbaseunique)environment variable or the JBCBASETMP environment variable.
+The jBASEWORK files can be configured to another directory by using the [JBASEUNIQUE](./../../../environment-variables/jbaseunique) environment variable or the JBCBASETMP environment variable.

 ### Named Select Lists